The BigQuery data manipulation language (DML) enables you to update, insert, and delete data from your BigQuery tables.

-You cannot specify a destination table.
-For example, in the web UI you must have Destination Table set to No table selected.
+You cannot specify a destination table for the query.
+For example, in the Cloud Console you must have Destination Table set to No table selected.

-Rows that were written to a table recently via streaming (using the
+Rows that were written to a table recently by using streaming (the

 MERGEstatements.
-Recent writes are typically those that occur within the last 30 minutes.
-Note that all other rows in the table remain modifiable by using
+The recent writes are those that occur within the last 30 minutes.
+All other rows in the table remain modifiable by using

 Correlated subqueries within a